This is the best night's sleep I have had while backpacking.

 Price Paid: $130

 This is the best night's sleep I have had while backpacking.
-A full length pad just under 20 ounces, with no issues with noise or sliding off the pad and seems well insulated down to the 40s at least (untested below that yet).
+A full length pad just under 20 ounces, with no issues with noise or sliding off the pad and seems well insulated down to the teens at least (below that I usually supplement any inflatable pad).

 - Excellent comfort